trbflxr/kino/docs/index.md

 The mod that has become popular for it's lighting and livery sharing features.
 Still in active development with more things getting added.

-To get more familiar with the features of Kino, take a glance at our [usage guide](usage.md).
+To get more familiar with the features of KiNO, take a glance at our [usage guide](usage.md).

 ## Installation